DayneSorvisto/characteristic-function-library/README.md

 ## Data Analysis Workflow

-A typical workflow would be to first choose a representation of your data for example an array.
+A typical workflow would be to first choose a representation of your data for example an array (that exists inside a abstract vector space).

-You can use the library to estimate a discrete probaility distribution also as an array.

-An array is chosen so additional tensor operations (symbolically you can represent these as einsums) can be performed at any point in thr analysis.
+The initial phase of the workflow is to first learn discrete probaility distribution that represents the data, represented as an array on a computer.
+An array is chosen so additional tensor operations (symbolically you can write these symbolically using einsums and can be additionally learned) can be performed at any point in thr analysis.

-The final array can be fed into mathematical transformations between vector spaces to represent the data as algebraic objects.
-The two main representations currently are polynomials and characteristic functions.
-The later is computed using Fourier transforms.
+The final array can be fed into mathematical transformations between vector spaces to represent the data as algebraic objects like polynomials or functions of a complex variable.
+The two main representations currently are polynomials and characteristic functions (a function of a single complex variable).
+The later is computed using Fourier transforms, specifically the discrete-time Fourier transform with special treatment for probability distributions.

 ## Usage